Faraday cage: Exterior fields

-In the case of a varying electromagnetic fields, the faster the variations are (i.e., the higher the frequencies), the better the material resists magnetic field penetration.
+In the case of varying electromagnetic fields, the faster the variations are (i.e., the higher the frequencies), the better the material resists magnetic field penetration.
 In this case the shielding also depends on the electrical conductivity, the magnetic properties of the conductive materials used in the cages, as well as their thicknesses.

-A good idea of the effectiveness of a Faraday shield can be obtained from considerations of skin depth.
+A good example of the effectiveness of a Faraday shield can be obtained from considerations of skin depth.
 With skin depth, the current flowing is mostly in the surface, and decays exponentially with depth through the material.
 Because a Faraday shield has finite thickness, this determines how well the shield works; a thicker shield can attenuate electromagnetic fields better, and to a lower frequency.

 Faraday cage

-Faraday cages are Faraday shields which have holes in them and are therefore more complex to analyze.
+Faraday cages are Faraday shields that have holes in them and are therefore more complex to analyze.
 Whereas continuous shields essentially attenuate all wavelengths whose skin depth in the hull material is less than the thickness of the hull, the holes in a cage may permit shorter wavelengths to pass through or set up "evanescent fields" (oscillating fields that do not propagate as EM waves) just beyond the surface.
 The shorter the wavelength, the better it passes through a mesh of given size.
 Thus, to work well at short wavelengths (i.e., high frequencies), the holes in the cage must be smaller than the wavelength of the incident wave.